earchibong/devops_projects/wordpress_web_solution.md

 ![security_group](https://user-images.githubusercontent.com/92983658/180646072-8f4dc5bc-eb05-4093-83ad-8712736fb9ce.png)

+*note: confirm IP allowed to connect to DB_server: `SELECT host FROM mysql.user WHERE User = 'insert usernname here';`* *only users from IP addresses shown can connect to this database* *if the following error comes up : “ERROR 1130 (HY000): Host ‘10.120.152.137’ is not allowed to connect to this MySQL server”..then the above will usually tell you which hosts are allowed to connect*

 ## Step Eight: Configure Wordpress To Connect To Remote Database

 - on webserver, install `mysql client`: `sudo yum install mysql`